-- Those athletes training together as a group througout the year.
+- Those athletes training together as a group throughout the year.

-As the first two of these needed money, that’s what led to the XP plc sponsorship.
+As the first two of these needed money, Larry got the agreement of the XP plc board to provide the sponsorship.

 Bill was assisted by Lightweight Women’s Co-ordinator Tony Reynolds, Rosie Mayglothling who worked with Guin Batten and the upcoming scullers, Ron Needs who coached on women’s training weekends, and Alan ‘AB’ Bennett who was described as “Mr Fixit”.